DylanVann/perfect-dark-mode/README.md

     - `subscribe(listener: (mode: ColorMode) => void): () => void`
   - `modeOS: Readable<ColorMode>`
     - This is mainly for debugging, prefer using `mode`.
-    - The OS mode cannot be written by JS, it can be updated by the user in their system settings.
+    - The system mode cannot be written by JS, it can be updated by the user in their system settings.
-    - We do listen for changes to the OS color mode.
+    - We do listen for changes to the system color mode.
     - `subscribe(listener: (mode: ColorMode) => void): () => void`

 ## Pure Usage